nguyenvinhlinh/Mining-Rig-Monitor-Document/docs/04b-genserver-summary.md

 }
 ```

+Beside storing latest state, `AsicMiningRigIndex` GenServer also can do:

+- remove old operational data.
+An asic with latest record is older than current timestamp by 1 minutes should be remove.
+The asic is consider offline/dead.
+- when get update, `AsicMiningRigIndex` GenServer do broadcast to pubsub channel named:
+  - `asic-mining-rig-index`
+  - `asic-mining-rig-index-operation-stats`

 ## 2. ASIC Mining Rig Historical Index
 GenServer should be named `AsicMiningRigHistoricalIndex`, the data structure look similar to `AsicMiningRigIndex` but store in `List`.

 ```elixir
 %{